aetperf/aetperf.github.io/_posts/2019-07-30-Loading_data_into_a_Pandas_DataFrame.md

 ![png](/img/2019-07-30_01/output_40_0.png)

 From the above figure, it seems that the "entropy coef" has a very small influence on the loading time for most of the formats.
-Surprisingly, it does have a small influence on the reading time of CSV files.
+Surprisingly, it does have some kind of influence on the reading time of CSV files.
 It also have an non negligible influence on all the **Pyarrow** formats.

 ## Conclusion

 * **Parquet_pyarrow** is a good choice in most cases regarding both loading time and disk space
 * **HDF_table** is the fastest format when dealing with larger datasets.
 * **MSSQL_turbobdc** is the rather efficient as compared to other MSSQL drivers, achieving similar timings as the CSV file format

+Please drop a comment if ever you think something in this post is not clear or wrong!

 {% if page.comments %}